 “This saving faith has its birth in the human heart when the moral consciousness of man realizes that human values may be translated in mortal experience from the material to the spiritual, from the human to the divine, from time to eternity.”¹

-This Easter, may the unbelieving materialists raise the bar; may they take a moment to unpack the “mechanistic sophistries of a material philosophy,” and truly reflect on just what a “destiny of despair” does to their psych.
-It takes far more courage to embrace that “one brave stretch of faith” and discover eternal life, than it does to accept the hopelessness and despair of “eternal oblivion.”
-Go for it.
+This year, may the unbelieving materialists raise the bar; may they take a moment to unpack the “mechanistic sophistries of a material philosophy” and truly reflect on just what a “destiny of despair” does to their psych.
+It takes far more courage to embrace that “one brave stretch of faith” and discover eternal life, than it does to roll over and accept the hopelessness and despair of “eternal oblivion.”

 ¹ From Paper 102, THE FOUNDATIONS OF RELIGIOUS FAITH, THE URANTIA BOOK